Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Here, I’ll be creating a rule for a single user only.
 You can use groups or specified users.

-I’ll also be editing the default rule in the firewall.
-You can create a new rule separately and give a desired name.
+I’ll also be editing the firewall's default rule.
+You can create a new rule separately and give it a desired name.

 Step 2: Creating a firewall rule for the DNS service